-There is a lot of pressure on young scientists to go abroad.
-There are even good reasons NOT to go abroad.
-Therefore, many young scientists wonder whether they should go abroad already during their PhD to increase their market value.
+There is a lot of pressure on young scientists to go abroad, especially when pursuing an academic or industry career.
+Therefore, many young scientists wonder whether they should go abroad already during their PhD to increase their market value for a career in science.
 Is this a good idea?

 There is no doubt that any stay abroad adds a little bonus to your CV.
 Potential employers will always presume that you have broadened your horizon, learned intercultural skills, and studied additional techniques.

 Unfortunately, most PhD supervisors are not in favor of sending their PhD students to another lab for several reasons:

 It is rather challenging to produce publishable data during short stays.
 Thus, many supervisors are afraid that this time may be lost.
 However, theoretically, it may be a productive way to build relationships with other labs.